lhphan/100-days-of-code/log.md

 ### Day 0: January 8, 2017

-**Today's Progress**: I set prepared the GitHub repo for the challenge.
+**Today's Progress**: I prepared the GitHub repo for the challenge.

 **Thoughts:** I'm feeling nervous...
 I hope I'm able to complete the challenge.